 Composer splits dependencies in two types:

-The classification is managed by the require and the require-dev properties inside the composer.json file.
-You can also classify them by using or by omitting the --dev option in the composer require command.
+can also classify them by using or by omitting the --dev

 I recommend you to install all kinds of dev dependencies at project level with Composer.
 I’ve seen a lot of people installing PHPUnit and other CLI tools globally in their computers.
 It works, but it can generate some version conflicts when you have multiple applications installed in the same computer/CI-server.